bcss/RentACar-Contract/docs/USER_GUIDE.md

 #### Method 1: Footer Links (All Pages)

-Every page in RCCMS has a footer with quick links:
+Every page in KarāraOS has a footer with quick links:

 1. Scroll to the bottom of any page
 2. Look for the footer section